CharlieHugYou/CharlieHugYou_discord_theme/README.md

 My discord theme (in dev)

-Some times i write the theme, but not everytime because im bad in CSS , the reality : i don't know the CSS, SO i try and the render is that
+Some times i write the theme, but not everytime because im bad in CSS , the reality : i don't know the CSS